 The Lord Bagenal Restaurant

-George's good cooking, together with a pleasing setting, makes an enjoyable combination - and the renowned Lord Bagenal wine list, although much reduced these days, is still a very good list offering great value.
+George's good cooking, together with a pleasing setting, makes an enjoyable combination - and the renowned Lord Bagenal wine list.
+Although reduced these days, it received a Wine Spectator Award of Excellence in 2015; it offers over 100 wines and and gives great value.

-Also overlooking the marina and river, the Waterfront Restaurant is a bright, high-ceilinged room opening on to a large covered deck area; used mainly for breakfast and Sunday lunch, it is available for private functions (80).
+Also, overlooking the marina and river, the Waterfront Restaurant is a bright, high-ceilinged room opening on to a large covered deck area; it is used for breakfast and private functions (80).